Bio

-Graduating from the University of California at Davis with a degree in English, I took the only practical course open to me and began hitchhiking across the United States.
-Returning home after five months, my resolve to enroll in a graduate program for social work gave way before a recurrent bout of travel fever, and I set out to backpack across Europe, intending to continue on to Africa and Australia, and to revisit Asia as a follow-up to my previous trip around the world.
+After graduating the University of California at Davis with a degree in English, I took the only practical course open to me and began hitchhiking across the United States.
+Returning home after five months, my resolve to enroll in a graduate program for social work gave way before a recurring bout of travel fever, and I set out to backpack across Europe, intending to circle the globe via Africa, Australia, and a return trip to Asia as follow-up to a previous trip around the world.
 (But that’s another story.)

-Half-a-year in Europe left me burned out on travel and psychologically drained, so I crossed the Mediterranean for the Land of Israel, supposing I would occupy myself picking oranges on a kibbutz before returning to the road.
-You can read about some of it here.
+Burned out on travel and psychologically drained after half-a-year on ten dollars a day, I crossed the Mediterranean for the Land of Israel, supposing I would occupy myself picking oranges on a kibbutz before returning to the road.
+You can read about some of my adventures here.

-A strong dollar had given a few million other American youths a similar idea, and there wasn’t a spot on any kibbutz to be found.
-With dwindling funds and a weary constitution, I took the first opportunity that presented itself: yeshiva.
+A strong dollar had given a few million other young Americans the same idea, and there wasn’t a spot to be found on any kibbutz in the country — an unprecedented event.
+With dwindling funds and a weary constitution, I seized the first opportunity that presented itself: yeshiva.

-When unencumbered by the responsibilities of my day-job, I can be found as an adult lecturer on contemporary issues, parenting, education, and Jewish philosophy.
-I have also served as a guest scholar-in-residence and a ba’al tefillah (or chazzan) for the High Holidays.
+When unencumbered by the responsibilities of his day-job, I can be found as an adult lecturer, having been invited to address such organizations as the Kiwanis Club, the Daughters of the American Revolution, and Oasis, as well as Torah audiences.
+I also serve as a ba’al tefillah (or chazzan) for the High Holidays.
 Sample programs for Shabbatonim or Scholar-in-residence weekends can be viewed here.

 Rabbi,